Tomie (film series): Future

 In July 2019, Alexandre Aja was announced to be developing a web television series adaptation of Tomie for Quibi, in conjunction with Sony Pictures Television and Universal Content Productions, with David Leslie Johnson-McGoldrick serving as writer and executive producer, with Hiroki Shirota on board as co-producer.
+The fate of this planned series is unknown, as Quibi shut down in late 2020.